-The value of the HIT's investments may fluctuate and/or decline because of changes in the markets in which the HIT invests, which could cause the HIT to underperform other funds with similar objectives.
-Security markets are volatile and may decline significantly in response to adverse issuer, regulatory, political, or economic developments.
-Different sectors of the market and different security types may react differently to such developments.
+The value of a Participant's investment in the HIT is based on the values of HIT's investments, which will fluctuate and/or may decline due to economic and other events that affect the markets in which the HIT invests.
+These events may be sudden and unexpected, and could adversely affect the liquidity of the HIT's investments, which may in turn impact valuation, the HIT's ability to sell securities and/or its ability to meet redemptions, and could cause the HIT to underperform other funds with similar objectives.
+The risks associated with these developments may be magnified in response to adverse issuer, regulatory, political, economic and other global market developments and disruptions, including those arising out of geopolitical events (such as war), health emergencies (such as pandemics and epidemics), natural disasters, terrorism, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, and governmental or quasi-governmental actions.
+Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region, sector or financial market may adversely impact issuers in a different country, region, sector, industry or financial market.
+Different sectors of the market and different security types may react differently to such developments; however, these events may negatively affect issuers, industries and markets worldwide and adversely affect the HIT.
 Changes in these markets may be rapid and unpredictable.
 Fluctuations in the markets generally or in a specific industry or sector may impact the securities in which the HIT invests.
 From time to time, markets may experience periods of stress for potentially prolonged periods that may result in: (i) increased market volatility; (ii) reduced market liquidity; and (iii) increased redemptions.
-Such conditions may add significantly to the risk of volatility in the net asset value ("NAV") of the HIT's Units.
+Such conditions may add significantly to the risk of volatility in the net asset value ("NAV") of the HIT's Units and adversely affect the HIT and its investments.